KJLane/Course3-TidyData/CodeBook.md

 <b>The FINAL set of variables is the average (mean) of each of the signals.</b>

-Time Signals (Mean and Standard Deviation measurments for each axial: X, Y, and Z):
+Time Signals: A Mean and Standard Deviation (Std) measurment for each axial: X, Y, and Z...
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ